 The ancient city of Elephantine was an ancient island that stood on the border between Egypt and nubia.
 It sits on the north of the first cataract of the Nile river, it is now considered to be part of Aswan.
 The city was one of the most important trading sites in ancient Egypt and a strong defensive site.
 It acted as a religious center for Khnum the god of the source of the Nile and the annual flooding.

 One of the oldest and most important cities in the history of ancient Egypt is Heliopolis.
 The city was probably the most important religious center ever created.
 The city is located in lower Egypt in northeastern Cairo.
 It was known as the city of the sun as it was the cult center for the sun god Atum and his birthplace and the creation of the deities of ancient Egypt Isis, Geb, Atum (Ra), Nut, Osiris, Set, Tefnut, Nephthys and Shu.
-Its city is famous for being the home of the Bennu bird and the legendry Phoenix.
+Its city is famous for being the home of the Bennu bird and the legendary Phoenix.
 The city was the center of learning of philosophy and astronomy by great greek scholars like Homer, Plato, Herodotus, and many others.

-Every piece of land in ancient Egypt has a story to tell so don’t miss the chance to listen to the stories of a lifetime.
-Through our Egypt tour packages & Nile cruises, you will explore the ancient cities of ancient Egypt and discover the true meaning of greatness and beauty.
+Every piece of land in ancient Egypt has a story to tell so don't miss the chance to listen to the stories of a lifetime.
+Through our Egypt holiday packages & Nile river cruises, you will explore the ancient cities of ancient Egypt and discover the true meaning of greatness and beauty.